holidaycheck/tech-blog/_posts/2018-11-09-simple-slackbot.md

 ## The Idea

 The idea to build such a bot came from one colleague of mine - [Jacek Smolak][jacek].
 At that point he was reading the book ["97 Things Every Programmer Should Know"][book-link].
-In order to share those programmer tips with others and also remind them to himself, he came up with idea of posting each of them one by one on a daily basis in appropriate slack channel.
-For us this slack channel is #craft, you probably have something similar amoung your channels in slack.
+In order to share those programmer tips with others and also remind them to himself, he came up with idea of posting each of them one by one on a daily basis in appropriate Slack channel.
+For us this Slack channel is #craft, you probably have something similar amoung your channels in Slack.

 ## Implementation